MaciejWolf/ExamForge/.ai/backend-architecture.md

   * Validate pool/question/template payloads
   * Enforce invariants (1 correct answer, 2–6 answers, etc.)
-  * Generate test instances from templates:
+  * Materialize a template into a stable, self-contained test content package:

-    * `generateTests(templateId, numberOfTests, examinerId): GeneratedTest[]`
+    * `materializeTemplate({ templateId, variantCount }) → Promise<TestContentPackage>`
-    * Returns complete test data including questions, answers, and correct answer IDs
+    * Returns a frozen snapshot of all questions and answers, including correct answer markers.
-    * Each generated test contains all necessary data for assessment processing
+    * This package is then used by the assessment module, which needs no further calls to design.
   * Map repository errors to domain errors (e.g. not found, invalid reference)

 All write operations to design data go through this service.